-Ascariasis occurs when worm eggs of the parasite Ascaris lumbricoides commonly found in soil and human feces are ingested.
-The eggs can be transmitted from contaminated food, drink, or soil.
+Ascariasis occurs when worm eggs of the parasite Ascaris lumbricoides (commonly found in soil and human feces) are swallowed.
+This can happen from contaminated food, drink, or soil.
 The roundworms range in size from 5.9 to 9.8 inches for adult males and 9.8 to 13.8 inches for adult females.
 The worms can grow to be as thick as a pencil and can live for 1 to 2 years.

-Ascariasis is frequently found in developing countries where sanitary conditions are poor or in areas where human feces are used as fertilizer.
-When the eggs are swallowed and passed into the intestine, they hatch into larvae.
+Ascariasis is often found in developing countries with poor sanitary conditions or in areas where human stool is used as fertilizer.
+After the eggs are swallowed, they pass into the intestines, where they hatch into larvae.
 The larvae then begin to move through the body.

 Once they get through the intestinal wall, the larvae travel from the liver to the lungs through the bloodstream.
 During this stage, pulmonary symptoms such as coughing (even coughing up worms) may occur.
 In the lungs, the larvae climb up through the bronchial tubes to the throat, where they are swallowed.
 The larvae then return to the small intestine where they grow, mature, mate, and lay eggs.
-The worms reach maturity about 2 months after an egg is ingested from the soil.
+The worms reach maturity about 2 months after an egg is ingested.

 Ascariasis is common in warmer or tropical climates, particularly in developing nations, where it can affect large segments of the population.
 Ascariasis is rare in the United States, due to strict sanitation rules and regulations.